 If a testicle remains undescended by six months of age, it is very unlikely to come down to the correct position by itself.
 Testicles work best at the cooler temperature found in the scrotum and their function can be affected if they remain in the groin or abdomen after the first few years of life.
 All men need to be able to examine their testicles on a regular basis, and this is most easily done if the testicles are in the scrotum.
-If an undescended testicle is left inside the abdomen, there is an increased risk of testicular cancer but the testicle cannot be seen or felt to check for this.
+Any lumps in the testicle in later life are likely to be identified more quickly.
+Testicles are also more prone to injury or twisting if they are left in the groin.
 Some boys prefer the appearance of their scrotum with two testicles inside it.